 - Young people from low-income families

-- Other types of accommodation in shared accommodation.
+- Other types of accommodation I.e. shared accommodation

 - Youth in rural, isolated or marginalized areas.